notional-labs/placid/README.md

 https://forum.cosmos.network/t/eliminate-the-downtime-slash-and-reduce-downtime-jail/11783/10

-### use a globally consistent version of the mempool

-* v1 seemed marginally better than v0

 ### decrease number of transactions the mempool can store

 * from 5000 to a reasonable value i.e. 100 or 200 for now

 ### reduce the size of your chains mempool in bytes